 Rising Bicyclist & Pedestrian Deaths

 From 2010 to 2014, pedestrian collisions in Pennsylvania slightly lowered—but the fatality rate of these types of accidents climbed significantly higher than other types of crashes.
 Both the statistics and our experience as Lancaster bicycle accident attorneys agree: our community needs to fight harder to protect pedestrians.
 Having designated routes set aside for cyclists is a leap in the right direction—not only will it give cyclists their own space on the road, but it will ideally encourage more people to ride their bikes to work.
-At Handler, Henning & Rosenberg LLP, initiatives like this have our full and enthusiastic support.
+At Handler, Henning & Rosenberg LLC, initiatives like this have our full and enthusiastic support.

 Lancaster Personal Injury Attorneys Since 1922